“How Did The BBC Know About WTC7’s Collapse 23 Minutes Before It Happened?”0

 - “Dust clouds look like explosives going off, therefore collapse is caused by explosives.”

-At one point in her interview, Jane Standley descrribes the situation at Ground Zero like this:
+At one point in her interview, Jane Standley descrribes the situation atlike this:

 “…it looks like the aftermath of a huge atom bomb…” (5:10)